Stocks Rally on the Stronger-Than-Expected US Payroll Report

 US Stock Movers

+Stocks are seeing support from strength in the Magnificent Seven stocks, all of which are trading higher except for a slight decline in Alphabet (GOOG).
+Microsoft (MSFT), Nvidia (NVDA), and Amazon (AMZN) are all up more than +1%.

+Chip stocks are also showing strength today, led by increases of more than +1% in Intel (INTC), Broadcom (AVGO), Nvidia (NVDA), Align Technology (ALGN), and Marvell Technology (MRVL).

-FedEx (FDX) is up more than +2% after a double upgrade from BNP Paribas Exane, which said the stock is oversold and that it expects FedEx to continue to outperform its competitor UPS.
+FedEx (FDX) is up +0.7% after a double upgrade from BNP Paribas Exane, which said the stock is oversold and that it expects FedEx to continue to outperform its competitor UPS.

-ASML (ASML) is down more than -1% after a report by Nikkei Asia that Samsung Electronics is slowing down the construction of a chip factory in Texas due to low demand for the plant's production.
+ASML (ASML) is down -0.5% after a report by Nikkei Asia that Samsung Electronics is slowing down the construction of a chip factory in Texas due to low demand for the plant's production.

 Networks in the S&P 500, effective on the opening of trading on July 9.